-Fondling, touching, or kissing in school facilities, on school grounds, at school-related activities, or while on buses transporting students to and from school-related events is prohibited.
+Grabbing, hitting, pushing, choking another student or staff member that may not result in serious bodily injury, fondling, touching, or kissing in school facilities, on school grounds, at school-related activities, or while on buses transporting students to and from school-related events is prohibited.

-Inappropriate Use of Electronic Devices (Code 241)
+Inappropriate Use/Possession of Cell Phones/Electronic Devices (Code 241)

 Any use of an electronic device that violates the District's Acceptable Use Policy, found within Board policy JFCK (Personal Electronic Devices).
 This policy prohibits student use of cell phones, headphones (earbuds), handheld entertainment, radios, CD/mp3 players, etc. during school hours.
-All Personal Electronic Devices are to be powered off and out of sight.
+All Personal Electronic Devices (including cell phones) are to be powered off and/or maintained in designated areas where appropriate.